CJ445/CJ445/README.md

 # 💫 About Me:
-🔭 I’m currently working on implementing the knowledge of AI in various fields<br>👯 I’m looking to collaborate on AI & ML projects<br>🤝 I’m looking for help with <br>🌱 I’m currently learning Flutter and DSA<br>💬 Ask me about my internship experience<br>⚡ Fun fact: I like to practice competitive programming on CodeChef
+🔭 I’m currently working on implementing the knowledge of AI in various fields<br>👯 I’m looking to collaborate on AI & ML projects<br>🤝 I’m looking for help with hackathon preparation <br>🌱 I’m currently learning Flutter and DSA<br>💬 Ask me about my internship experience<br>⚡ Fun fact: I like to practice competitive programming on CodeChef

 ## 🌐 Socials: